azamsharp/azamsharp.github.io/_posts/testing.md

 # The Complete Guide to JSON Web Tokens (JWT) Authentication in iOS

-Authentication plays a pivotal role in all applications.
+Authentication plays a pivotal role in applications.
 In the context of client/server applications, especially when JSON is the predominant mode of communication, JWT authentication is widely recognized as a fundamental industry standard.

+In this article, you are going to learn how to setup JSON Web Token authentication on the server and then perform the authentication from the client side using SwiftUI application.

 > In this article, I've employed SwiftUI for the client and ExpressJS for the server.
 If you're an iOS developer, you might be curious about my choice to not opt for Vapor and stay within the iOS/Swift ecosystem.
 The reason is my extensive experience and comfort with ExpressJS.
 However, if you prefer to use Vapor, it's also an excellent option.
-You also might be interested in checking out my iOS Vapor course [Mastering Full Stack iOS Development Using SwiftUI and Vapor](https://www.udemy.com/course/full-stack-ios-development-using-swiftui-and-vapor/?referralCode=5573DBDE821F2E6A80E8).
+You also might be interested in checking out my iOS Vapor course, [Mastering Full Stack iOS Development Using SwiftUI and Vapor](https://www.udemy.com/course/full-stack-ios-development-using-swiftui-and-vapor/?referralCode=5573DBDE821F2E6A80E8), where I also cover JWT authentication in detail .

 ## User Registration (Server)

 As mentioned previously, server is implemented using ExpressJS framework.
-PostgreSQL is used as the database using Sequelize as an ORM (Object Relational Mapping) framework.
+PostgreSQL is used as the database with Sequelize as an ORM (Object Relational Mapping) framework.
 Server implementation follows the MVC (Model View Controller) design pattern.
 Some of the main components used on the server side are defined below:

-- **Routers**: Manages the routes for the application, represented by the endpoints used in the application.
+- **Routers**: Manages the routes for application, represented by the endpoints used in the application.
 - **Controllers**: Handles the request from the routers and communicate with the data access layer to perform operations on the models.
 - **Models**: Defines the entities used in the application (User, Movie, Recipe) etc.
 - **Middlewares**: Middleware are pieces of code that is executed before the request reaches the action.
 We will be using middleware to perform authentication on certain routes/endpoints.

 Before a user can be authenticated, we need to make sure that a user can successfully register.
 In order to register a new user, a valid email and password needs to be provided.
 User registration is handled by the ```authController```.
 The implementation is shown below: